aashish4533/BloomBook/frontend/src/QUICK_ACCESS_GUIDE.md

-# 🚀 BookOra - Quick Access Guide
+# 🚀 BookBloom - Quick Access Guide

 ## One-Page Reference for All Features